OasisLMF/OasisLMF/README.md

 > Note: From April 2022 and on the oasis release cycle is changing, the monthly published versions are switching to become 'pre-release' builds and the Long term support releases (currently 1.15.x and 1.23.x) will be the new 'standard oasis releases' for production use.

-What this means in practice is a shift in release labels to align with the intended use cases.
-Monthly builds are viewed as intermediate releases for testing the latest features, while the standard release (marked by an increase in the minor version number 1.27.0 -> 1.28.0) are stable builds.
+In practice, this is a shift in release labels which should better align with the intended use cases.
+Monthly builds are viewed as intermediate releases for testing new features, while the standard releases (marked by an increase in the minor version number 1.27.0 -> 1.28.0) are stable builds.

 #### Example of the updated Release tags